auth0/Auth0.Android/EXAMPLES.md

 Trusted Web Activity is a feature provided by some browsers to provide a native look and feel to the custom tabs.

-To make it work, there are certain prerequisite
+To use this feature, there are some additional steps you must take:

 - We need the SHA256 fingerprints of the app’s signing certificate.
 To get this, you can run the following command on your APK
 ```shell